Thursday, February 24, 2022

 Long John Baldry - BBC Sessions (1963-1968)

 As an American, I hadn't heard much about Long John Baldry prior to putting this album together.
-But he's better known in Britain, mainly for his 1967 song "Let the Heartaches Begin," which was a number one hit there.
+But he's better known in Britain, mainly for his 1967 song "Let the Heartaches Begin," which was a Number One hit there.
 That song is a ballad, but he's also known as being an early leading light in Britain for promoting the blues and R&B.

 I included as many of these early Hullabaloo performances I could find, but there are more that either weren't recorded or I can't find.
 British folk guitarist Davy Graham was on many of the same shows, and in one case here Baldy sang while Graham played the acoustic guitar.

-This album is 40 minutes long.
+This album is an hour and four minutes long.

 01 My Babe (Long John Baldry)